One-pot French Onion Pasta

 These two ingredients bring together the overall flavor pallet of this recipe.
 It also adds an extra level of creaminess.
 Stir to combine and enjoy by the bowl full.

-Transfer leftovers to an airtight container and refrigerate.
+Transfer leftover pasta to an airtight container and refrigerate.
 Consume within 2-3 days for optimal freshness.
 Reheat in the microwave at 15 second intervals or on the stovetop in a small saucepan until warm.

 Your feedback is valuable to us.
 If you have any questions, please let me know in the comments.
 If you try my recipes and love them, please take a moment to leave a five star review.
 Thank you for being part of the Bake Cook Repeat community!
 Don’t forget to follow us on Facebook, Instagram, Pinterest and Subscribe on YouTube.